1942 UK & Ireland Greyhound Racing Year: Summary

 The year continued to be dominated by the effect of World War II.
 The only major races that had not been suspended were the Irish Greyhound Derby and Scottish Greyhound Derby.
 Many race meetings held throughout the country helped with the war effort with money collections made frequently for various funds.
 The crowds remained healthy and the racing provided a welcome distraction from the war.

 The distraction was so significant that the annual totalisator turnover set another new record, reaching £49,989,183, government tax and track deduction remained at 6% each respectively.
 An example of the sports popularity was highlighted at the House of Commons when an issue was addressed.
 The issue concerned was when upwards of 500 personnel at an aircraft factory left without permission to attend an afternoon greyhound meeting.

 Ballynennan Moon

 Ballynennan Moon returned after a winter rest and won the Walthamstow Stakes and Wimbledon Spring Cup.
 In his next 48 races, he was to win on forty occasions and finish second seven times.
 After finishing first, fourteen times in succession, he seemed certain to beat Mick the Miller's 19 straight wins but, in the fifteenth race, he was beaten a neck by Laughing Lackey.
 He then went on to record another eight successive wins during a five-month period and became a household name.
-He won the Wimbledon Spring Cup, the 1,000 Guineas at Park Royal Stadium, the Wembley Summer Cup, the Eclipse at Coventry, the Stewards Cup at Walthamstow Stadium and at the end of the year the International at Wimbledon Stadium.
+He won the Wimbledon Spring Cup, the 1,000 Guineas at Park Royal Stadium, the Wembley Summer Cup, the Eclipse at Coventry, the Stewards Cup at Walthamstow Stadium and at the end of the year the International at Wimbledon Stadium at odds of 1/5f.